Wyoming State Statutes on Transparency, Accountability and Ethics

 (iii) All candidates and committees shall continue to make the reports required under this subsection until the committee terminates and the candidate or committee files a statement of termination with the appropriate filing officer.
 A statement of termination may be filed upon retirement of all debts;

-(c) All statements required by subsection (b) of this section shall be signed by both the chairman and treasurer.
-The statements shall set forth the full and complete record of contributions including cash, goods or services and except for statements of contributions required under paragraph (i) of this subsection, of actual and promised expenditures.
-The date of each contribution of twenty-five dollars ($25.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
+(c) All reports required by subsection (b) of this section shall be signed by both the chairman and treasurer.
+The reports shall set forth the full and complete record of contributions including cash, goods or services and actual and promised expenditures.
+The date of each contribution of one hundred dollars ($100.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
 Nothing in this subsection shall be construed to require the disclosure of the names of individuals paid to circulate an initiative or referendum petition.
-All contributions under twenty-five dollars ($25.00) shall be reported but need not be itemized.
-Should the accumulation of contributions from an individual exceed the twenty-five dollar ($25.00) threshold, all contributions from that individual shall be itemized.
+All contributions under one hundred dollars ($100.00) shall be reported but need not be itemized.
+Should the accumulation of contributions from a person exceed the one hundred dollar ($100.00) threshold, all contributions from that person shall be itemized.
 If the contributions, expenditures or obligations were for more than one (1) candidate, the amounts attributable to each shall be itemized separately.

-(d) The chairman of each political party central committee for the state or county, or an officer of the party designated by him, shall file an itemized statement of contributions of twenty-five dollars ($25.00) or more, and any expenditures and obligations.
+(d) The chairman of each political party central committee for the state or county, or an officer of the party designated by him, shall file an itemized statement of contributions of one hundred dollars ($100.00) or more, and any expenditures and obligations.
 The statement shall be filed within ten (10) days after a general or special election.
 The statement shall report all contributions, expenditures and obligations relating to campaign expenses, including normal operating expenses.
-All contributions under twenty-five dollars ($25.00) shall be reported but need not be itemized.
-Should the accumulation of contributions from an individual exceed the twenty-five dollar ($25.00) threshold, all contributions from that individual shall be itemized.
+All contributions under one hundred dollars ($100.00) shall be reported but need not be itemized.
+Should the accumulation of contributions from a person exceed the one hundred dollar ($100.00) threshold, all contributions from that person shall be itemized.
 It shall attribute all campaign contributions, expenses and obligations to a specific candidate only if the campaign contributions, expenses and obligations can be specifically identified to that specific candidate to the exclusion of other candidates on the ticket.
 A copy of the statement shall be furnished to each candidate identified in the statement within ten (10) days after the general or special election.

-(e) Amendments to the statements required by this section may be filed at any time.
-If inaccuracies are found in the statements filed or additional contributions or expenditures occur or become known after the statements are filed, amendments to the original statements or additional statements shall be filed within a reasonable time not to exceed ninety (90) days from the time the inaccuracies or additional contributions or expenditures became known.
-Any net change less than fifty dollars ($50.00) need not be reported.
+(e) If inaccuracies are found in a statement filed in accordance with this section or additional contributions or expenditures become known after filing an amendment as required by paragraph (a)(i), (b)(i) or (h)(ii) of this section, amendments to the original statements or additional statements shall be filed within a reasonable time not to exceed thirty (30) days from the time the inaccuracies or additional contributions or expenditures became known.
+For purposes of this subsection, any net change less than two hundred dollars ($200.00) need not be reported.

-(g) Candidates for federal office, campaign committees for candidates for federal office and federal political action committees shall not be required to file contribution and expenditure reports under this section if the candidate or the committee is required to comply with federal election law reporting requirements.
+(g) Candidates for federal office, campaign committees for candidates for federal office and federal political action committees that are making contributions or expenditures only to federal candidates or for federal issues shall not be required to file contribution and expenditure reports under this section if the candidate or the committee is required to comply with federal election law reporting requirements.

-(i) The report shall identify the organization making the expenditure and the individual acting on behalf of the organization in making the expenditure;
+(i) Identify the organization causing the electioneering communication or independent expenditure to be made and the individual acting on behalf of the organization causing the communication or expenditure to be made, if applicable;

 (j) If a candidate has formed a candidate’s campaign committee, the committee may file reports required by this section on behalf of the candidate if the candidate provides a signed document one (1) time each election cycle authorizing the committee to file reports on behalf of the candidate and attesting that the facts provided in the report are accurate.
 If a committee has filed a required report on behalf of a candidate under this subsection, the candidate shall not be required to separately file the report provided that the candidate shall remain individually responsible for any deficiencies in a report filed by the committee.

-(a) All statements required under this chapter shall be filed as follows:
+(a) All reports required under this chapter shall be filed as follows:

-(i) Any candidate for a municipal, county, judicial, school or college board office and any political action committee or candidate’s campaign committee supporting such a candidate and any political action committee supporting or opposing a municipal initiative or referendum or ballot proposition within the county, shall file with the county clerk;
+(i) Any candidate for a municipal, county, judicial, school or college board office and any political action committee or candidate’s campaign committee supporting such a candidate and any political action committee or organization supporting or opposing a municipal initiative or referendum or ballot proposition within the county, or any organization that causes an independent expenditure or electioneering communication to be made within the county, shall file with the county clerk;

 (ii) Any candidate for a state legislative or district judgeship office and any political action committee or candidate’s campaign committee supporting or opposing such a candidate, shall file with the secretary of state;